magento/devdocs/guides/v2.0/extension-dev-guide/factories.md

 * TOC
 {:toc}

-### Overview
+## Overview

-Factories are service classes that instantiate non-injectable classes, i.e. models that represent a database entity.
+Factories are service classes that instantiate non-injectable classes, that is, models that represent a database entity.
 They create a layer of abstraction between the `ObjectManager` and business code.

-### Relationship to `ObjectManager`
+## Relationship to `ObjectManager`

 The `Magento\Framework\ObjectManager` is the class responsible for instantiating objects in the Magento application.
 Magento prohibits depending on and directly using the `ObjectManager` in your code.